martin-ueding/geo-activity-playground/docs/getting-started/starting-the-webserver.md

 Now we can start the webserver which provides most of the features.
 This is done with the `serve` command.
 So depending on how you have installed it, the commands could look like these:

 - `geo-activity-playground serve` if you are in the playground directory and have installed a stable version.
+- `geo-activity-playground --basedir ~/Dokumente/Karten/Playground serve` if your playground directory is somewhere else and you have installed a stable version.
 - `poetry run geo-activity-playground --basedir ~/Dokumente/Karten/Playground serve` if you have it from the git checkout and want to use local files in your directory as a data source.

 The webserver will start up and give you a bit of output like this: